 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.4 months, from April 14 to August 26, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is June 23, with an average of 6.8 kWh.
+The brightest month of the year in Greenville is June, with an average of 6.8 kWh.

 The darker period of the year lasts for 2.9 months, from November 11 to February 6, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 24, with an average of 2.5 kWh.
+The darkest month of the year in Greenville is December, with an average of 2.6 kWh.